j842-deprecated/old-install2/README.md

 ## User

 dr runs as root on the host.
-dr requires the Dockerfile to create a non-root user and group and have a USER command to switch to it.
+dr requires the Dockerfile to create a non-root user and siwtch to it with the USER command.
 You can set up and use sudo in the container, but you can't run as root (for security).
-Use different UIDs for different services to help with contianer isolation.
+Use different UIDs for different services to help with container isolation.

 ## Standard Configuration Volume